Reading time: 4 minutes

 It sounds simple, but it turned out to be revolutionary for Jen.
 Everything changed.
 Because everything depends on our attitude towards ourselves.
 What we can’t embrace as true of ourselves will never materialize.

-5. Takeaway for better relationships
+5. My takeaway for better relationships

-She was willing to let go of ‘wanting’ and embrace having.
+Jen was willing to let go of ‘wanting’ and embrace having.
 And the thing that had the biggest, quickest impact she said was her choosing to see herself as wonderful.

 She began to feel differently about herself and noticed little changes, her husband started to compliment her, to ask if he could help out when she was running late.